durgadhatri/DurgaODLdoc/rds_and_ec2/rdspage1.md

 Follow the steps below to get started with the lab.

-1. Login to AWS console with the link(https://console.aws.amazon.com/console/home) and by using the environment creds you can login to the aws console.
+1. Login to AWS console with the link (https://console.aws.amazon.com/console/home) and by using the environment creds you can login to the aws console.

-UserName:
+   - IAM Username: <inject key="userName" enableCopy="true" />
-Password:
+   - Password: <inject key="Password" enableCopy="false" />

    ![](./images/userandpass.png)

 2. After signing in to the AWS Management Console, choose the region US-EAST-1 (N. Virginia) from the dropdown menu.